yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 > Geometrical examples:
 >
-> A cube's boundary is it's surface.
-This surface have no boundary. **Similarly, all boundaries have no boundary.** Proof see [[Nakahara](http://stringworld.ru/files/Nakahara_M._Geometry_topology_and_physics_2nd_ed..pdf)] `Lemma 3.3`.
+> A cube's boundary is its surface.
+This surface has no boundary. **Similarly, all boundaries have no boundary.** Proof see [[Nakahara](http://stringworld.ru/files/Nakahara_M._Geometry_topology_and_physics_2nd_ed..pdf)] `Lemma 3.3`.
 We will see more about it in section [`Boundaries`](#boundaries).

 > **Note**:
 >
 > When we say "torus does not have a boundary", **We are talking about the surface.**
 >
-> This may be slightly confusing if you think of torus as the usual "doughnut" hanging in three dimensional space.
+> This may be slightly confusing if you think of torus as the usual "doughnut" hanging in three-dimensional space.
 However, you should see the doughnut "as it is", that is to say, only to consider it's own intrinsic geometric structure.
 >
 > These big words of "intrinsic geometric structure" is still quite hard to understand.
 Just think of Planet Earth.
 You are living on the surface of the Earth.
-You know there are no boundaries on the **surface** of Earth, otherwise Christopher Columbus would have fallen into nothingness.
+You know there are no boundaries on the **surface** of Earth, otherwise, Christopher Columbus would have fallen into nothingness.
 >
 > <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/FlatEarth.png" width="50%">
 >